What do we believe?

 We believe that all have sinned and have fallen short of the glory of G-d.
 (Romans 3:23)

 We believe that Yeshua's death and resurrection accomplished the atonement for all who place their faith in him.
-Whoever trusts in G-d, in His work alone, is made a new creation in Yeshua, indwelt by the Spirit of G-d, and is transferred from the kingdom of darkness into the kingdom of G-d.
-(Mark 1:14; Mark 4:11; Ephesians 2:8-9; Romans 5, 6)
+Whoever trusts in G-d, in His work alone, is made a new creation in Yeshua, indwelt by the Spirit of G-d, and is transferred from the power of darkness into the kingdom of G-d.
+(Mark 1:14; Mark 4:11; Ephesians 2:8-9; Romans 5, 6, Colossians 1:13-14)

 We believe in justification by faith through the grace of G-d alone, and not by human efforts.
 One may not earn, merit, or keep this eternal salvation by his own efforts.
 A new creation is the work of G-d alone.
 (Ephesians 2:8-10; Romans 8:29-39)